dani0105/free-datasets/data-analysis/CO2-emissions-analysis/README.md

 ## What Was The Results?

 #### Summary
 I found that the CO2 emissions in China have been rising over the last several decades.
-Although it has been steadily increasing, they are no current outliers.
+Although it has been steadily increasing, there are no current outliers.
 Predicting any future changes, I was able to statistically compute about a 240 megatonne increase in the amount of CO2 emissions yearly, on average.

 Based on the research below, China will continue to emit more CO2 each year at a steady rate.